hivlab/quantify-virome/README.md

 # VirusSeeker Virome workflow

-Workflow description is copy-paste from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5326578/
+Following workflow description is a copy-paste from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5326578/

 ## Sequence preprocessing
 The preprocessing of sequence files consists of the following steps: